cullenr/8bitsynth/oscillators.md

 ## Waveforms

-In audio synthesis there are four common waveforms that are used as the basis of most sounds; sin, square, triangle and sawtooth.
+In audio synthesis there are four common waveforms that are used as the basis of most sounds; sine, square, triangle and sawtooth.

 <figure>
     <img src="./waveforms.svg">